History of the Jews in Istanbul: 1660 to 1800

+This transfer caused significant changes in the structure of the Jewish community.
+The old order of multiple independent communities was completely erased.
+This phenomenon was common mostly among the Romaniotes, who were the biggest victims of the fire and the official policy.
+In comparison of Ottoman documents from 1623 to those from 1688-1689, it seems as though the amount of Romaniote taxpayers remained the same, while the Sephardic population almost doubled.
+During this time, most of the Romaniote community integrated into the Sephardic, and many members even gave up their Greek language.

-In the 18th century, the Ottoman Jews of Istanbul suffered economic disadvantages because of growing economic competition with the European-backed Christians, who were able to compete unfairly through a series special advantages granted to them through capitulations of the Ottoman Empire.
+According to different estimates, the number of Jews at the end of the 17th century was roughly 25 to 30 thousand, about a tenth of the city's inhabitants.
+Until the end of the 18th century, the population stayed relatively stable, or it could have increased a bit, up to 40 thousand Jews.
+In the 18th century, the Ottoman Jews of Istanbul suffered economic disadvantages because of growing economic competition with the European-backed Christians, who were able to compete unfairly through a series of special advantages granted to them through capitulations of the Ottoman Empire.
 For instance, the French settlers in the city had many additional economic rights, were protected by foreign ambassadors, and also benefited from preferential tax rates.

-In spite of the economic decline of the community, local Jews still were in prominent positions.
+Despite the economic decline of the community, local Jews still were in prominent positions.
 By 1800, Ottoman Jews made up 5% of the city and 27% of all licensed physicians in Istanbul.
 In the 1700s, using the printing press, books came to be published in Spanish and Ladino.